Ravenbrook/mps/manual/source/guide/advanced.rst

     11736, 1> ht
     #[hashtable (two 2) (three 3) (one 1)]

-The MPS solves this problem with its :dfn:`location dependency` feature: a structure of type :c:type:`mps_ld_s` encapsulates a set of dependencies on the locations of blocks.
-You add addresses to the location dependency, and then test to see if it has been made :dfn:`stale`: that is, if any of the blocks whose location has been depended on might have moved since their location was depended upon.
+The MPS solves this problem with its :dfn:`location dependency`
+feature: a structure of type :c:type:`mps_ld_s` encapsulates a set of dependencies on the locations of blocks.
+You add addresses to the location dependency, and then later test an address to see if it is :dfn:`stale`: that is, if the block at that address might have moved since its location was depended upon.

 You need to provide space for the :c:type:`mps_ld_s` structure.
 In the case of a hash table, it is most convenient to inline it in the hash